shaficode/shaficode/README.md

-- 👋 Hi, I’m @Shafi
+- 👋 Hi, there
-- 👀 I’m interested in coding
+- 👀 I'm an engineer with an interest in software development.
 - 🌱I'm currently learning:
       - Data Structures and Algorithms on [Leetcode](https://leetcode.com/shaficode/)
 - 💞️ I’m looking for a Job opportunity.